Graduate College | School of Humanities, Arts, and Sciences

-After a four-day residency on our St. Paul campus* to start the program, students complete the remaining courses in an online format.
+After a four-day residency on our St. Paul campus* to start the interpreting studies and communication equity program, students complete the remaining courses in an online format.

-*Please note that students starting the program in Summer 2020 will not be required to come to campus for the four-day residency.
+*Students starting the program in Summer 2020 will not be required to be on campus for the four-day residency.